doomeer/kalandralang/README.md

 - essences;
 - most fossils;
 - the crafting bench;
-- most relevant Harvest crafts;
+- most relevant Harvest crafts (however, costs currently use pre-Kalandra numbers instead of Lifeforce; and augments do not remove mods);
 - beastcrafting: imprinting and splitting items;
 - Betrayal crafting: Aisling;
 - unveiling;